-How to Barbecue Beef Ribs on the Grill
+How to Cook BBQ Beef Ribs on the Grill

 Pork ribs are pretty ubiquitous.
 However, it's pretty uncommon these days to go to a barbecue where beef ribs are served.
 They should be served more often because they're fantastic!
 If you want to do something a little different, that's very easy to barbecue and very delicious, I suggest giving beef ribs a try.